 It all boils down to the bard’s advice, “To thine own self be true.”

-how web designers make themselves miserable.
+Start by reading this article about how web designers make themselves miserable.
 Replace web designer with content creator, web developer, or however else you self-identify.
 Then come back here and we’ll discuss how to avoid these common traps.

 You will notice that many of the items on that list revolve around surrendering to various types of pressure, whether they are from clients, your peers, your family, or your current economic state.
 Any time you do something that you feel pressured to do, you run the risk of demoralizing yourself, which leads us to our first point:

 Setting appropriate boundaries can be beneficial in your personal and professional life.
 If you own a tech company, these boundaries become even more important.

 In the tech industry, almost everything seems like an emergency.
 Clients expect to be able to get in touch with their developers at all times, especially if you are a freelancer or a small, new company.
 At the same time, family and friends may put a heavy demand on your time, not realizing the work that goes into maintaining your business.

 To prevent stress and keep yourself from feeling overwhelmed, you have to set clear boundaries with your clients, employees, colleagues and loved ones.